amishaphuyal/Cryptosign/README.md

 ---

-## Usage
+## Usage Guide

 ### User Workflow

 1. Register or login as a user.
 2. Generate RSA key pair.
 3. Issue or load X.509 certificate.
-4. Select signing mode.
+4. Select external or embedded signing mode.
-5. Sign a file using external or embedded signing.
+5. Sign a selected document.
-6. Verify signed documents.
+6. Verify a signed document.
-7. Encrypt or decrypt files.
+7. Encrypt or decrypt files when required.
-8. View activity history.
+8. View activity history from the dashboard.

 ### Admin Workflow

 1. Login as administrator.
-2. View system statistics.
+2. View users and system statistics.
-3. Approve, block or manage users.
+3. Approve or block user accounts.
 4. View audit logs.
 5. Manage certificates.
 6. Revoke users or certificates.
-7. Monitor system activity.
+7. Monitor document security activity.

 ---